-Under everyone's radar as the season began - and apparently on the outs in San Diego - no one could have ever imagined Brees to flourish the way he did coming off a 4-12 season.
+Under everyone's radar on draft day, no one could have ever imagined Brees to flourish the way he did coming off a 4-12 season.

 BUST - Joey Harrington 3,047 PASS 19/12 TD/INT

-Had the best supporting cast of his career, but failed to capitalize in his third season as the Lions' starting quarterback.
+Had the best supporting cast of his career, but failed to capitalize in his third season as starting quarterback.

 MVP - LaDainian Tomlinson 1,335 RUSH 441 REC 18 TD

-Once again, he proved to be one of the most consistent and durable backs in the league.
+Once again, proved to be one of the most consistent and durable backs in the league.

 ROY - Julius Jones 819 RUSH 109 REC 7 TD

-Came back strong from a mid-season injury and went on to post some huge numbers to hush some of his critics.
+Came back strong from a mid-season injury and went on to post some huge numbers hushing some of his critics.

 SLEEPER - Willis McGahee 1,128 RUSH 169 REC 13 TD

 When the season started it was hard to determine how McGahee would perform coming off major knee surgeries.
-He proved to be a workhorse and is one of the league's top backs heading into next season.
+He proved to be a workhorse and is a top pick heading into next season.

 BUST - Kevan Barlow 822 RUSH 212 REC 7 TD

-This was the year that he was supposed to take on the responsibility of carrying the 49ers' offensive load.
-Instead, he battled to fight off undrafted free agent Maurice Hicks for his job.
+This was the year that he was supposed to take on responsibility of carrying the 49ers offensive load.
+Instead, he battled to fight off un-drafted rookie Maurice Hicks for his job.

 MVP - Terrell Owens 1,405 REC 14 TD

 Owens gets the nod despite missing the final few games of the season.
-When the former 49ers star was in the lineup, the Eagles had the game-breaking complement they needed to QB Donovan McNabb and were very tough to beat.
+When he was in the line up, fantasy teams were tough to beat.